 - Discount/Free Shipping

-let’s go through each of these lead magnet ideas one by one in detail, and see which one or combination of those are most effective and can bring you thousands of leads.
+let’s go through each of these lead magnet ideas one by one in detail, and see which one or combination of those are most effective for lead generation and can bring you thousands of leads.

 An ebook provides an opportunity to show off your grasp and in-depth knowledge on a topic, thereby establishing you as an industry expert.
 It’s a great way to generate trust and build credibility amongst your target audience.
 You can also create a mini-ebook if you are short on time and resources which makes them an effective lead magnet idea.